refuel-ai/autolabel/docs/guide/llms/llms.md

 This is a 13 billion parameter model, which is also available on Huggingface [here](https://huggingface.co/google/flan-t5-xxl).
 However, running such a huge model locally is a challenge, which is why we are currently hosting the model on our servers.

 ### Setup
-To use Huggingface models with Autolabel, make sure to first install the relevant packages by running:
+To use Refuel models with Autolabel, make sure to first install the relevant packages by running:
 ```bash
 pip install refuel-autolabel[refuel]
 ```